DeFi infrastructure: Short playbook for scaling, securing, and optimizing DeFi projects

 • Head block lag distributions; reorg handling policy and max reorg depth tolerated.

 • Consistency across POPs (read-after-write, mempool parity); archive accuracy tests (state proofs or merkle checks).
+For RWA and stablecoin-heavy systems, this includes consistent views of treasury token price feeds, RWA proof‑of‑reserves updates, and stablecoin peg deviations across regions and endpoints.

 MEV protection and transaction privacy